Contents Of Newsletter 39

 The attraction of this story to the industry, the consumers, and their governments is obvious.
 It is even more attractive to the Middle Eastern producer governments themselves, who have to date been notably unsuccessful at diversifying their economies away from oil and gas even as their populations soar.
 The myth-makers are aided in their task by the fact that data on reserves in virtually all Middle East countries are now State secrets.
 In short, those who know, both inside and outside the Middle East, aren’t telling; and those who are telling don’t know.

 So can we divine the truth?
 Is it possible to find some indicator that would allow us to falsify or confirm the claims broadly?

 Middle East reserves were published in the early 1970s in industry journals but attracted little interest except amongst specialists.
 They were no doubt solidly conservative numbers as traditionally reported by the industry, which had no interest in drawing the attention of the host governments to just how much oil was there.

 The available technology was more than sufficient to calculate the reserves fairly accurately, particularly as the large, simple Middle East fields are relatively easy to identify and map.
 The cross-holdings of the different companies involved confirm that the estimates were valid, if conservative.

-Data on production flows and well productivity are published annually by two journals: the Oil and Gas Journal (O&GJ) and World Oil (WO), with the latter listing the number of wells on artificial lift, namely pumping.
-From this data, it is a straightforward, if tedious, task to calculate well productivity data over an extended period of time.
+Data on production flow and well productivity are published annually in two journals: the Oil and Gas Journal (O&GJ) and World Oil (WO), with the latter, listing the number of wells on artificial lift, namely pumping.
+From this data, it is a straightforward, if tedious, task to calculate well productivity data over an extended period.